 LAKENHAM SURGERY IS RESEARCH ACTIVE

-Lakenham Surgery is pleased to announce that it has gained accreditation by the Royal College of General Practitioners (RCGP) in order to participate in Primary Care Research studies in liaison with the Primary Care Research Network of East England (PRCN).
+Lakenham Surgery is accredited by the Royal College of General Practitioners (RCGP) in order to participate in Primary Care Research studies in liaison with the Primary Care Research Network of East England (PRCN).
 Being accredited (or research-ready) enables us to conduct high quality research, ensure that our Practice is up-to-date and compliant with national standards for NHS research, and offers opportunities for a wider range of research studies to help improve the health and wellbeing of the nation.

 What is Primary Care Research?